andreashlarsen/Shape2SAS/README.md

 [Back to Table of contents](#table-of-contents)

 ## GUI
-A GUI of Shape2SAS can be found at [https://somo.chem.utk.edu/shape2sas/](https://somo.chem.utk.edu/shape2sas/) (newest features may not be available at all times).
+A GUI of Shape2SAS can be found at [https://somo.chem.utk.edu/shape2sas/](https://somo.chem.utk.edu/shape2sas/) (newest features may not be available in the GUI).

 [Back to Table of contents](#table-of-contents)

 ## Credit
-If usefull for your work, please cite our paper:
+If useful for your work, please cite our paper:

 Larsen, A. H., Brookes, E., Pedersen, M. C. & Kirkensgaard, J. J. K. (2023). *Shape2SAS: a web application to simulate small-angle scattering data and pair distance distributions from user-defined shapes*.
 Journal of Applied Crystallography 56, 1287-1294 \
 [https://doi.org/10.1107/S1600576723005848](https://doi.org/10.1107/S1600576723005848)